mklueh/AndroidAchievementUnlocker/README.md

 Example:

-- You have two locked Resources (Images, Features, etc...)
+- You have multiple locked Resources (Images, Features, etc...)
 A, B and C

-- You have three Reward Triggers
+- You have multiple Reward Triggers
     1. User rates the app
     2. User shares the app
     3. User keeps the app for at least 2 days